 Elements Within IV Matted Art Print

 This harmonious print by ‘Namgis artist Rande Cook depicts a traditional bentwood box.
+It is a cream art print with a thick white mat, depicting a formline Bentwood box in cream, dark red, and black.
+"Elements Within IV, Rande Cook" is handwritten on the bottom.
 In Northwest Coast Indigenous cultures, cedar is steamed and bent to create boxes out of a single piece of wood.
 Cook was born in Alert Bay, BC and grew up surrounded by rich ties to his culture.

 - Unframed Matted Print